gvp-257/AVRactivePower/Readme.md

 ### Unlikely

-Add control of brown-out detector and watchdog timer modules.
+Add control of the brown-out detector and watchdog timer modules.

 Extend to other AVR chips.